TheSpaghettiDetective/obico-server/website/docs/user-guides/klipper-setup.md

   <TabItem value="web">

 1. On the welcome page, click the "**Link Printer**" button.
-2. Click "Generic Klipper" on the page that asks you to select a platform
+2. Click **"Generic Klipper"** on the page that asks you to select a platform
-3. Assuming you have followed the previous steps and run the `install.sh` script, simply press "Next".
+3. Assuming you have followed the previous steps and run the `install.sh` script, simply press **"Next"**.
 4. The app will start scanning for your Klipper connected to the same local network.
 5. If your Klipper printer is found, simply click the "**Link**" button and the app will do the rest for you.